-Dr. Steven E. Pratt, senior medical director for Magellan Health, says the managed healthcare company (providing services to many Principal® clients) has felt that toll on workers nationwide.
+Dr. Steven E. Pratt, senior medical director for Magellan Health, says the managed healthcare company (providing services to many Principal® clients) felt that toll on workers nationwide.
 Magellan saw a 42% increase in members seeking phone or videoconference coaching—mostly for managing stress and staying motivated—through its employee assistance program (EAP) in 2020 compared to 2019.2 The most noticeable increase was among people struggling to stay motivated and manage stress during the pandemic.

 “The pandemic lasted longer than probably anyone anticipated, on top of political turmoil in America and war abroad,” Pratt says.
 “The ongoing level of stress, and the chronic nature of that stress, continue to amplify concerns about mental health.”

 In one six-month stretch, the percentage of adults in the United States with symptoms of anxiety or depression surged from 36% to 42%—the most drastic increases among those ages 18 to 29.2

 But employers are responding accordingly: Seventy-four percent of business leaders surveyed in March 2021 agreed that mental health and well-being offerings are important for employees, according to our Principal Financial Well-Being IndexSM.
 And the trend continued in an October 2021 Well-Being Index survey.

 Employers are adding these benefits with good reason.
 Beyond creating a supportive work environment, employee mental health benefits can affect a business’s bottom line.
 A 2018 Tufts Medical Center study (PDF) showed that people suffering both mental and physical disorders can double or triple health care costs.